ptsteadman/notebook/stories/feyerabend.md

 <hr>

-Feyerabend made an effort to explore her new city, knowing that she'd quickly fall into a limited routine when she started work.
-Warsaw was pastel and grey, and somehow reminded Feyerabend of being a teenager.
+Feyerabend made an effort to explore her new city, knowing that she'd quickly fall into a routine when she started work.
+Warsaw was pastel and grey, and the pace of life reminded Feyerabend of being a teenager.

-Having a week of free time was weird.
 Feyerabend was used to being almost perfectly focused, trying to learn everything she could about formal grammar.
-She had studied grammar at a number of different universities for about eight years.
+This had meant ten years at a number of different universities.
 When her classmates went out to jobs, they always treated her with a bit of pity, asking questions like "what type of applications do you see for your work?"
-But deep down, Feyerabend was certain that most jobs were stupid, just vanity, noise.
+But deep down, Feyerabend was certain that her classmates were wasting their time.

 When she finally left academia, she put most of her effort into independent research and correspondence on the Interet.
-She got involved with a number of interesting projects.
-Just a few weeks after getting a 'real job', she had recieved an email from Addision Chen, inviting her to work on direct semantic IO in Warsaw.
-It was the happiest moment of Feyerabend's life, and she quit her new job just minutes later.
+Just a few weeks after getting a 'real job', she recieved an email from Addision Chen, inviting her to work on direct semantic IO in Warsaw.
+It was the happiest moment of Feyerabend's life.
+She quit her job minutes later.

 It was a validation of her serious way of life, her dry, unsparing focus.
-She knew that the semantic IO project was important, and that she had already made valuable contributions.
-Now she would do more.
-She was taking a irrevocable step forward, she knew she wouldn't lie awake again, wondering what she had done for the world.
+She knew that the semantic IO project was important, and that she was making valuable contributions.
+And now she was taking a irrevocable step forward.
+In low moments, she would have the comfort of knowing that she had done something for the world.

-That week, Feyerabend drank at dinner alone, and gave the cab driver a slip of paper with her address on it.
-Back in her strange apartment, she looked at herself in the mirror and quieted old dysphoric feelings.
-It was going to be okay.

 <hr>

-Early Monday morning, the same driver picked Feyerabend up at her apartment.
+The driver was waiting outside of Feyerabend's apartment on Monday morning.
 She fell asleep in the car, startling awake on arrival.
-The driver laughed.
-He waited for Feyerabend to rub the sleep from her eyes in the parking lot, and led her into a marble building under a glass atrium.
+The driver laughed and waited for Feyerabend the sleep from her eyes.

+Feyerabend followed the driver accross the parking lot into a glass atrium protecting an old marble building.
 After navigating through a number of progressively more drab hallways, the driver showed Feyerabend into her new office.
 It was a room with a bookshelf, a coffee table, and a set of excellent digital windows.
 Feyerabend spent a few minutes organizing things.

 Someone pushed open the door, and stuck in their head.